-Solutions proposed in this study, such as ongoing teacher training, expanded reading resources, and supportive learning environments, align with the community of practice theory (Lave & Wenger, 1991).
+Solutions proposed in this study, such as ongoing teacher training, expanded reading resources, and supportive learning environments, align with the community of practice theory by Lave and Wenger (1991).
 This approach highlights the role of social interaction in learning, encouraging the involvement of teachers, students, parents, and communities.